AdobeDocs/workfront.pt-BR/help/quicksilver/planning/records/manage-records-in-planning-section.md

    >[!NOTE]
    >
-   >   O botão Conectar é exibido apenas para os espaços de trabalho em que você tem permissões do Contribute.
+   >   O botão Conectar é exibido apenas para os espaços de trabalho em que você tem permissões do Contribute. <!--they might replace this with one button at the top of the page.
+Rephrase-->

 1. Clique nos registros que deseja conectar.
 As seguintes situações ocorrem: